Controlled Substances Program for Research

 The disposal record must be dated to reflect when the products were sent for destruction and left your inventory.

 There are three disposal options for expired or unwanted controlled substances.
-The IUEHS contact for your respective campus (Section 3.8) should be contacted to help determine the correct disposal method.
+The IUEHS contact for your respective campus (Section 3.8) must be contacted to help determine the correct disposal method.

 Contact the supplier: Some suppliers will take back pharmaceuticals for credit.
 If possible, this is the best means of controlled substance disposal.